 MoveIt is a huge project with multiple maintainers and many contributing users.
 Thus, sometimes it becomes quite hard to keep track of all open requests and their current state.
-To ease the process of getting your contribution merged into the project, the following provides a guideline for contributors as well as maintainers.
+To ease the process of getting your contribution merged into the project, the following provides a guideline for contributors.

 Your pull-requests can target any branch of a MoveIt repository that supports an OSRF-supported ROS distribution.
 The most important point about your request is that you verified it is working.
 Obviously, the best way to do that is with the setup/distribution you use.

 Different commits in a request should correspond to logical units that build up on each other.
 Feel free to rebase and force-push your feature-branch to address feedback.
 If your request consists of multiple commits with titles like “cleanup braces” or “address xyz’s feedback”, the maintainer who merges the request will squash-merge and your changes will end up as a single commit in the project.

 Logically independent changes should be separated into multiple pull-requests.
 E.g. don’t create a pull-request that changes plan execution and planning scene updates at the same time if there is no direct connection between the two changesets.
 If there is a connection that is not immediately obvious, please explain it in your request.
 “I had to change it to get my setup to work” is no connection.
 You might experience separate independent issues.
 This makes it much more likely to get your changes merged soon, because if maintainers are unsure about one change, they can still merge the other one after review.